geerlingguy/turing-pi-cluster/README.md

 Then, you can deploy _all_ the applications configured in this repository with the `main.yml` playbook:

   1. Make sure you have [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) installed.
+  2. Install Ansible requirements:

+     ```
+     ansible-galaxy role install -r requirements.yml
+     ansible-galaxy collection install -r requirements.yml
+     ```

+     These commands can be consolidated into one `ansible-galaxy install` command once Ansible 2.10 is released.

-  2. Make sure you have the Kubernetes config file for the Turing Pi cluster available locally in the path `~/.kube/config-turing-pi`.
+  3. Make sure you have the Kubernetes config file for the Turing Pi cluster available locally in the path `~/.kube/config-turing-pi`.
-  3. Copy the `example.hosts.ini` inventory file to `hosts.ini`.
+  4. Copy the `example.hosts.ini` inventory file to `hosts.ini`.
 Make sure it has the `master` and `node`s configured correctly.
-  4. Run the playbook:
+  5. Run the playbook:

      ```
      ansible-playbook main.yml
      ```

-Once that's done, there will be a huge variety of stuff running on your cluster:
+Once that's done, there will be variety of applications running on your cluster:

 | Software | Address | Notes |
 | -------- | ------- | ------- |